-The vast willow infested swamps that the hunting territory is composed of lays in the heart of the Kamchatka Peninsula.
-The Kamchatka Peninsula is a 1,250 kilometres (780 mi) long peninsula in the far East of Russia, with an area of about 104,000 mi2.
+The vast willow-infested swamps that the hunting territory is composed of lie in the heart of the Kamchatka Peninsula.
+The Kamchatka Peninsula is 1,250 kilometers (780 mi) long peninsula in the far East of Russia, with an area of about 104,000 mi2.
 This is considered a Mecca for hunters looking to harvest a giant bull moose, with bull’s antlers commonly stretching the tape over 60" and occasionally over 70".

 All of our hunting in Kamchatka is done one of two ways, either snowmobile or by using a helicopter to travel throughout the area.
 Depending on the current conditions we determine which method is better suited shortly before your hunt.
 We like to do the majority of our hunts beginning in fall through December when the leaves have left the trees and the snow covered ground make these giant bulls stand out.
 Hunters can expect to hunt all day trying to locate a mature bull, once spotted we try to make a stalk and or push the bull in a driven style hunt.

-The Moose of the Kamchatka Peninsula are of the largest Moose specie found anywhere in the world.
+The Moose of the Kamchatka Peninsula is of the largest Moose species found anywhere in the world.
 Typically larger than the Alaska/Yukon species found in North America.
 A hunter can expect a shot opportunity at a mature bull in the 7 days of hunting.
 Our typical mature bull will have antlers varying from 58-65” inches in width with the occasional 70” bull harvested.

-Our Kamchatka Moose hunts are 7 full hunting days, clients can expect 2-3 days travel on each end of your trip.
+Our Kamchatka Moose hunts are 7 full hunting days, clients can expect 2-3 days of travel at each end of their trip.